piyushvers/DictionaryApp/README.md

  Dictionary App for performing basic operations on multi-values dictionary

- Use build/DictionaryApp.jar for executing the application
+ - Either Use build/DictionaryApp.jar for executing the application

+ - Or checkout the project from Git, import it in Eclipse/STS IDE which will give better way to source code and get the executable.
+From project-> export option, generate the JAR file.

  Steps to run app from CUI : 1) Download Jar from build folder